List of Marvel Comics characters: P: Chester Phillips

 Chester Phillips is a World War II general in the Marvel Universe.
 The character, created by Stan Lee and Jack Kirby, first appeared in Tales of Suspense #63 (March 1965).

-Within the context of the stories, General Chester Phillips is one of the army officers overseeing subject selection for Project: Rebirth.
+Chester Phillips is one of the army officers overseeing subject selection for Project: Rebirth.
 He takes a personal interest in Steve Rogers as the best candidate for the first test.
-Both he and Abraham Erskine refuse to allow General Maxfield Saunders to have Clinton McIntyre receive the first full treatment.
+Phillips and Abraham Erskine refuse to allow General Maxfield Saunders to have Clinton McIntyre receive the first full treatment.
 When Saunders steals the serum and apparently kills McIntyre, Phillips has the body shipped away and Saunders arrested.